gustavlins/gustavlins/README.md

 # Gustavo Lins 👾

 QA Engineer with a background in Systems Analysis.
-My brain is basically wired to think in flows, edge cases, and failure points — which makes breaking things professionally a pretty good fit.
+My brain is basically wired to think in flows, edge cases, and failure points, which makes breaking things professionally a pretty good fit.

 I work with test automation, API validation, and software quality.
 When I'm